RyanGan/washington_wildfire_2012/README.md

 # Overview

 This GitHub repository contains R code and most files relevant to the NASA wildfire smoke project and is specific to our work on assessing the relationship between wildfire smoke exposure and hospital-related morbidity in Washington State during the 2012 wildfire season.
-This Git repository contains code and some data used in the manuscript *Comparison of wildfire smoke estimation methods and associations with cardiopulmonary-related hosptial admissions* found online and opensource here: http://onlinelibrary.wiley.com/doi/10.1002/2017GH000073/full.
+This Git repository contains code and some data used in the manuscript *Comparison of wildfire smoke estimation methods and associations with cardiopulmonary-related hosptial admissions* found online and open access here: http://onlinelibrary.wiley.com/doi/10.1002/2017GH000073/full.
 (Link will be updated once final version comes out).

 ## Quick Method Outline